Tyra Kleen: Childhood and education

 Tyra Kleen was born in Sweden to Swedish diplomat and author Fredrik Herman Rikard Kleen (1841–1923) and Maria Charlotte Amalia née Wattrang (1842–1929).
 She had two siblings; an older brother Nils Rikardsson af Kleen (1872–1965) and sister Ingeborg Kleen (1870–1911).
 Due to the frequent absence of the parents, the children were primarily educated by their grandfather, Marshall Nils Adolf Wattrang, who died in 1890 when Kleen was 16 years old.

 Kleen studied painting in Karlsruhe between 1892 and 1893, at the Academy of Fine Arts Munich 1894 and then at Académie Delecluse, Académie Colarossi, Académie Julian and Académie Vitti between 1895 and 1897.
 She devoted her work mainly to drawing, etching and lithography, held her first exhibition in Paris in 1896 and made her debut in illustration in 1897.
 In Paris she illustrated the book Drömmer translated by her sister from the book Dreams, written by the South-African author Olive Schreiner.
 Her figurative style was inspired by Art Nouveau, jugendstil and symbolism.
 During her years abroad with influences from artists such as Böcklin and Puvis de Chavannes and from Theosophy, she picked up a continental symbolistic style, unique among Swedish artists.

 The painting "Etaples, Frankrike" that Tyra Kleen painted in Northern France in 1896.

 As an adolescent, Kleen felt as though she was an outsider, not connected with her social surroundings.
 She filled this existential void not only with her professional ambitions but also with the theosophical-inspired world of oriental myths and rituals and tried to be part of it by dancing and drawing what she saw.
 Her cognitive, mental and emotional conceptions were inspired by feminism, the "New Woman"; and by exotism, especially the Theosophical mysticism of Annie Besant, Jiddu Krishnamurti and Charles Webster Leadbeater.
-The latter founded the "Orde van de Ster in het Oosten" (a so-called mixed non-Masonic lodge), which became very popular in the Netherlands and the Dutch East Indies.
+The latter founded the Orde van de Ster in het Oosten (a so-called mixed non-Masonic lodge), which became very popular in the Netherlands and the Dutch East Indies.

 Europe

 When she moved to Rome in 1898 because she was not accepted in Paris by the Theosophic movement, she joined a theosophical society in Rome and attended its meetings and lectures.
-She befriended persons like Anna Maria Roos and Mary and Jean Karadja Pascha.
+She befriended writers like Anna Maria Roos and Mary Karadjia.